SarahWelcher/cherwelcaravanservices/README.md

 ### Client Goals

 - To have a responsive website for different screen sizes.
-- To provide information to new and current customers showing what services are avaiable to them.
+- To provide information to new and current customers showing what services are available to them.
 - To provide price information to new and current customers for any work that has a set cost.
 -  To increase customer base.
 -  To allow new and current customers to easily contact Cherwel Caravan Services with any questions or booking enquiries.